 When to use it

 For photos you'll post on a blog, screenshots to email, or images for social — where it needs to look the same but be lighter.
-Drop several at once; everything runs in this page.
+Drop several at once; processing runs in this page.

 Quality vs. size